MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05a_Configure Azure Key Vault networking settings.md

 7. At the bottom of the Add networks template, click **Add.**

   > **Results**: You have created a key vault and configured key vault firewall and virtual network settings in the Azure portal.

-  > **Note**: Do not remove the resources from this lab as they are needed for Exercise 05b - Configure Azure Key Vault recovery management with soft delete and purge protection.